Rtarun3606k/Walkez/README.md

 ------------------

 ## Learn More
-To learn more about Flask, take a look at the following resources:
+To learn more about Flask, React and Vite take a look at the following resources:
 - [Flask Documentation](https://flask.palletsprojects.com/)
 - [React Documentation](https://reactjs.org/)
 - [Vite Documentation](https://vitejs.dev/)